Candidacy and Postulancy

 Come, children, hearken to me.
 I will teach you the fear of the Lord. —Psalm 33

-The first step of formation is postulancy.
+The first step of formation is candidacy.
 The aspirant requests admittance, and begins to live with the community for one to two months.
 She then receives a Miraculous Medal, which continues to be worn throughout life, wears a black dress with a leather belt, and a short veil during the length of her postulancy, which lasts for six to twelve months.
 No commitments are exchanged.

 She is given a course in basic spiritual and doctrinal principles, and learns the ropes of day-to-day living.
 The postulant is asking God and asking the community to receive her into this particular family.
 If, after several months, she has discerned that she “belongs,” she may ask to be clothed in the habit and be admitted as a novice.

 Should I not willingly entrust myself to the One Who had the good will to save me?
 He sought me out, he called me through grace; will he refuse me as I come to Him?
 I fear neither force nor fraud which can snatch me from His hand. — St. Bernard